Johnson Space Center Multiple Award Construction Contract (JMACC)

 - Contract Type: Multiple Award, Indefinite Delivery, Indefinite Quantity (IDIQ) with Firm-Fixed Price (FFP) task orders.

-- NAICS Code: 236210 (Industrial Building Construction), with a $45 million small business size standard.
+- NAICS Code: 236210 – Industrial Building Construction, with a small business size standard of $45.0 million.

-- Required Software: Kahua project management software is mandatory; training will be provided.
+- Mandatory Software: Kahua is the required project management software; licenses and training will be provided by the Government.